NahuelA/lazygram_django/README.md

 ### Step 1:

-Create an account in copygram app
+Create an account in lazygram app
 - image and link

 ### Step 2:

-Create a profile (optional but recomended), first required have a registered user in copygram app.
+Create a profile (optional but recomended), first required have a registered user in lazygram app.
 - image

 ### Step 3: